 Not really for little kids to swim in, this beach is ideal for brave swims in the choppy sea and lazing back and taking in the pretty and quiet surrounds.

-Related Post: 8 BEST SWIMMABLE BEACHES, AUSTRALIA
+Related Post: 8 CALM SWIMMING BEACHES, AUSTRALIA

 Secret Beaches in NEW SOUTH WALES